 Chapter 8

-ICAO SPECTRUM STRATEGY
+ICAO SPECTRUM STRATEGY AND VISION

 8.1 INTRODUCTION

 8.1.1 Air transport plays a major role in social and economic development of communities, regions and the world.
 The demand for passenger and freight operations is expanding geographically and growing in response to markets and demographics.
 Studies conducted in North America, Europe and the Pacific areas predict very similar patterns of activity in the years ahead, with air traffic movements expected to increase at an average annual rate of 4.6 per cent up to the year 2025.